 - Supply chains are an issue.
-It is becoming increasingly difficult to quickly source the cameras and microphones that are essential in any virtual learning model.
+It is becoming increasingly difficult to quickly source the cameras and microphones that are essential in any virtual and hybrid learning model.
 We are seeing much longer lead times and more frequent issues with inventory availability.
 Once a solution is engineered, it must be procured quickly, or you run the risk of not being able to source the equipment and returning back to the design phase, wasting precious time.

 - Adding cameras and microphones to all classrooms to allow students attending in-person and students participating remotely to have the same teaching experience (check out this case study about classroom upgrades at West Chester University)

 - Expanding web conferencing hardware and software to facilitate communication and collaboration among students and staff.